-At the course level, students will explore topics that will encourage self-awareness and development of behaviors that will improve retention and completion rates for the institution.
-After studying materials presented in the Learning Framework class and engaging with college instructors and support staff, the student will be able to successfully complete measurable student learning objectives that are tied directly to the student learning outcomes listed below.
-The successful attainment of the following outcomes will shape behaviors essential for student learning in future classes and for completion of a degree or certificate.
+After studying materials presented in the Learning Framework class and engaging with college instructors and support staff, the student will be able to successfully complete measurable activities that are tied directly to the student learning outcomes listed below.
+The successful attainment of the following outcomes will shape behaviors essential for student learning in Learning Framework and future classes.